DanielSwatski/ScrabbleProject/README.md

 This is a final project for CIS 3309 @ Temple.
 Dont steal it

-This was written by myself and another student.
-It functions a bit, but is not a great iteration of the game.
+This was written by myself and another student Mo Elasmar